UCAS code: VT69

 Admissions tutors will be keen to find out about your linguistic aptitude and your commitment to a wide-ranging course.
 They will be looking for an ability to think clearly, form sound arguments and to listen and respond to counterarguments.

-You may be asked to consider a sample language, a philosophical or ethical question or to study a brief text, but whatever the subject of discussion, interviewers are interested in how you think and how you approach questions.
+You may be asked to consider a sample language, a religious, philosophical or ethical question or to study a brief text or image, but whatever the subject of discussion, interviewers are interested in how you think and how you approach questions.
 Students are not expected to have prior knowledge of the subject or language.

 Oxford graduates in Religion and Asian and Middle Eastern Studies can expect to go on to careers as diverse as: